Harry Truman — "The atom bomb was a terrible thing, but it saved a million American lives."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"Being a President is like riding a tiger.
-A man has to keep on riding or be swallowed."
+"I have discovered that being a President is like riding a tiger.
+You have to keep on riding or be swallowed."

 33rd US President who ended WWII (atomic bombs on Hiroshima and Nagasaki), founded NATO and the Marshall Plan, and integrated the US military.
 Closely associated with Franklin D. Roosevelt (his predecessor) and Dwight D. Eisenhower (his successor).
 For an intellectual contrast, see Henry A. Wallace, FDR's progressive Vice President (1941-1945) — Wallace was the VP Truman replaced on the 1944 ticket; Wallace's 1948 Progressive Party campaign attacked Truman from the left for starting the Cold War — the moral road not taken at the dawn of the atomic age.